Consultation with specialist practitioners

 - Providing practice leadership and making authoritative decisions based on sound practice expertise and contemporary research.

-- Intervening in and assisting case management of high risk, extremely complex or sensitive cases across divisions as agreed by the divisional executive.
+- Intervening in and assisting case management of high risk, extremely complex or sensitive cases across divisions as agreed by the area manager and the office.

 - Preparing and presenting comprehensive reports, briefings and submissions on complex cases as required.

-- Providing clinical supervision to divisional principal practitioners.
+- Providing practice supervision to divisional principal practitioners.